Sydney 'Daily Telegraph'

 Controversial Sydney criminal lawyer Zali Burrows represents Brahma Kumaris Australia, one of her colourful list of clients,

-which includes a convicted drug smuggler, a convicted(12/07/16) terrorist recruiter*, an Isis supporter, a genial biker and... the Australian director of Brahma Kumaris! (see slideshow).
+which includes a convicted drug smuggler, a convicted terrorist recruiter*, a convicted businessman for electoral fraud, a genial biker and... the Australian director of Brahma Kumaris! (see great pics in slideshow below).

 Zali stood for the Palmer United Party at the last election,(ref ms orange at +BK AUSTRALIA : MORE!) gaining some 2% of the vote in Blaxland, and, among other things calling for national holidays for Muslim holi-days.
 Zali also called for better treatment of refugees and we certainly join her in that.

-of international terrorist connections, as well as convicted drug dealers, and Peter Mauric, a Bandido biker accused of ‘affray’.
-Peter praised
+of international terrorist connections, as well as convicted drug dealers, a dodgy businessman/deputy mayor, and Peter Mauric, a Bandido biker accused of ‘affray’, Peter

 Zali was less successful in her defence of a trio of drug smugglers

 behalf of 15 Muslim men who have had their passports confiscated.